tpximpact/digital-planning-register/README.md

 ## Overview

 This project is a Digital Planning Register web application that helps people search and access historical planning records, decisions, and data of planning applications.
+It supports multiple councils, each with its own dedicated data source.
+Although you can view data from different councils within the application, the data itself is segregated and specific to each council.

 It is built using [Next.js](https://nextjs.org/) and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-### Council-Specific Data

-This planning register application supports multiple councils, each with its own dedicated data source.
-Although you can view data from different councils within the application, the data itself is segregated and specific to each council.
+The codebase is written in TypeScript which enhances code reliability, maintainability, and tooling support.

 ### API Integration